waii-ai/waii-sdk-py/doc/docs/sql-query-module.md

 - `tags`: List of tags to attach to LLM usage stats (which is available for users to query for on-premises version only, SaaS version will be able to query the usage stats in the future)
   - It's a list of string, such as `["dev", "tenant-2", "team=analytics", ...]`
   - `user_id=<user_email_login_to_waii>` is one of the default tag which is automatically added by the system (you don't need to add it)
+- `use_cache`: Whether to use cache or not, default is True.
+If you set it to False, it will always generate a new query by calling LLM.

 **Examples:**